-(This article was first published on 24 December 2015 and has been republished from The Quint’s archives to mark the day 190 survivors from Indian Airlines Flight IC-814, which was hijacked on 24 December 1999, were released at the Kandahar Airport, Afghanistan, seven days after IC 814 was hijacked)
+(This article was first published on 24 December 2015 and has been republished from The Quint’s archives to mark the day 190 survivors from Indian Airlines Flight IC-814, which was hijacked on 24 December 1999, were released at the Kandahar Airport, Afghanistan.)

 On 24 December 1999, Indian Airlines Flight IC-814 from Kathmandu to New Delhi with 176 passengers and 15 crew on board members was hijacked.